 - What is the long-term safety of fetal and infant exposure to antiretroviral therapy (ART)?

-- What are the effects of perinatally acquired HIV infection in adolescents?
+- What are the effects of perinatally acquired HIV in adolescents?

 PHACS is funded by the NICHD Maternal and Pediatric Infectious Disease Branch, National Institute on Alcohol Abuse and Alcoholism, National Institute of Allergy and Infectious Diseases, National Institute on Deafness and Other Communication Disorders, National Institute of Dental and Craniofacial Research, National Institute on Drug Abuse, National Institute of Mental Health, National Institute of Neurological Disorders and Stroke, and the NIH Office of AIDS Research.